MajedElwardy/SSV360/Test_scenes/README.md

 # Test scenes

-This folder contains information regarding the coded reference videos and corresponding test videos, and the instructions for the download link of the 120 videos.
+This folder contains information regarding the coded test videos, and the instructions for the download link of the 120 videos.

 ## Information